ec-jrc/lisflood-code/docs/4_Static-Maps_channel-geometry/index.md

 The latter empirical equation stems from a study on the European domain ([Burek et al. (2014)](https://ec-jrc.github.io/lisflood/pdfs/Dataset_hydro.pdf)).
 It is not possible to identify an optimal solution for all the catchments, and all the applications.
 Users are advised to test the one or two-steps protocol for their specific scenario and identify the best solution according to their expert judgement.

-For example, chanbw used for the Copernicus Emergency Management Service European and Global Flood Awareness System ([CEMS EFAS](https://european-flood.emergency.copernicus.eu/react) and [CEMS GloFAS](https://global-flood.emergency.copernicus.eu/react)) operational set-ups were computed based on the first step only.
+It is here noted that chanbw used for the Copernicus Emergency Management Service European and Global Flood Awareness System ([CEMS EFAS](https://european-flood.emergency.copernicus.eu/react) and [CEMS GloFAS](https://global-flood.emergency.copernicus.eu/react)) operational set-ups were computed using a slightly different protocol: *width* values from the ([CaMa-Flood](https://global-hydrodynamics.github.io/CaMa-Flood/)) were used as primary source of data.
+Where the processing of such primary source of data led to negative values, *chanbw* was computed using step1 of the protocol explained in this page.
+More details on the workflow used to derive CEMS EFAS and GloFAS *chanbw* maps are provided in [Choulga et al., 2024](https://hess.copernicus.org/articles/28/2991/2024/).

 ### Floodplain width (Wfp)